-Do you have a non-profit church, women's, business or professional group that needs an informative speaker?
+Do you have a non-profit church, women's, business or professional group of at least 35 or more that needs an informative speaker?
 (Presentations are free as a community service by Ingles but must be scheduled in advance.)

 Leah is available to speak to your group** on a variety topics(see below) or can tailor a presentation for your group.
 Please Contact Leah at 800-334-4936 or email@example.com at least 30-60 days ahead.
 Scheduling is based on availability.

 "Making the Best Choices for Your Health and Budget in the Supermarket" ...Save money and improve your eating habits with these tips.